databendlabs/openraft/README.md

 - Leader based `InstallSnapshot` RPC support.
 This allows the Raft leader to make determinations on when a new member (or a slow member) should receive a snapshot in order to come up-to-date faster.

 The API documentation is comprehensive and includes implementation tips and references to the Raft spec for further guidance.

+### license
+actix-raft is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.